mmoskovich/BlueVine/Solution/README.md

 #### Container Installation and Runtime Commands
 Run the commands below to:
-* Create the consist registry directory (/usr/share/filebeat/data/registry) - required
+* Create a consist registry directory (/usr/share/filebeat/data/registry)
-* Create the container for the first time and run it (detached mode) as use root:
+* Create the container for the first time and run it (detached mode) as user root:
   * Replace the /usr/share/filebeat/filebeat.yml configuration file with the above filebeat.docker.yml file
   * Mount the log (/var/log/web-app) and registry (/usr/share/filebeat/data/registry) directories